 Trailblazer: Forging the Path for Women in Leadership

-In 1993, Senator Hutchison made history by becoming Texas’s first–and only—female senator.
-But prior to that, Hutchison had already amassed significant victories for women in politics: in the Texas House, she was the first Republican female to be elected; as state treasurer, she was the party’s first woman elected to state office.
-Senator Hutchison’s trailblazing legacy spans back the 60’s, when she was one of five women to graduate law school at the University of Texas and the 70's when she became the first woman television news correspondent in Houston.
-Once listed among the world’s most powerful women by Forbes magazine, Hutchison has established herself as a female leader who inspires other women to break down barriers—once and for all.
+In 1993, Senator Hutchison made history by becoming Texas’s first—and only—female senator.
+But prior to that, Hutchison had already amassed significant victories for women in politics: in the Texas House and as State Treasurer.
+Senator Hutchison’s trailblazing legacy spans back the 60’s, when she was one of only five women to graduate law school at the University of Texas and the 70's when she became the first woman television news correspondent in Houston.
+As a noted historian, she has studied women in leadership from America’s earliest days and combines that with observations and suggestions for leadership today.
+She has written three widely acclaimed books on women who broke barriers to lead our country.
+Once listed among the world’s most powerful women by Forbes magazine, Hutchison has established herself as a female leader who inspires other women to pursue their dreams.

 Senator Hutchison was elected to a full six-year term in 1994.

-She earned a second term in 2000, when she was elected with more votes than any other statewide candidate in Texas history.
+She earned a second term in 2000, when she received more votes than any statewide candidate in Texas history.
 In 2006, she was again re-elected by an overwhelming margin.

-Senator Hutchison served in the Senate leadership, having first been elected Vice-Chairman of the Republican Conference and later elected Chairman of the Republican Policy Committee.
+Senator Hutchison is one of only two women to serve in the Senate leadership, having first been elected Vice-Chairman of the Republican Conference and later elected Chairman of the Republican Policy Committee.

 Senator Hutchison was most recently the Ranking Member on the Senate Committee on Commerce, Science and Transportation and the Appropriations Subcommittee for Commerce, Justice, and Science.
-She has been Chairman of the Military Construction Appropriations Sub-Committee and served on the Defense Appropriations Sub-Committee.
+She served for 16 years as a member of the Appropriations Subcommittee on Defense and was Chairman of the Military Construction Appropriations Sub-Committee.
+She was elected as Chairman of the Board of Visitors for the U.S. Military Academy at West Point, for two terms.